On the data-driven description of lattice materials mechanics: Dense Neural Networks model

 Using the inverse of the effective transverse areas in the three spatial directions $A_{x,s}^{\rm eff}$, $A_{y,s}^{\rm eff}$, and $A_{z,s}^{\rm eff}$ for $n_s$ slices as inputs, a DNN model for 3D pin-jointed truss lattices is generated analogously to the toy example case shown in Section~\ref{subsec:toy_example}.
 The dataset is comprised of $10\,000$ randomly-generated samples i.e., lattices.
 The base material is AISI Type 316L Stainless Steel, annealed bar, with a Young's modulus of $E_{\rm base} = 193\,$GPa, and the lattice members are circular bars with radius $r=5\,$mm, leading to a cross-sectional area of $A = 78.54\,$mm$^2$.

-In order to select a suitable number $n_s$ of slices, the following limit analysis is performed on this number: the equivalent stiffness $(EA)_{z,\rm eq}$ of the lattices of the dataset is computed via Equation~\eqref{eq:spring_series_toy}, using the effective area transverse to $z$ per slice $s$, $A_{z,s}^{\rm eff}$.
+In order to select a suitable number $n_s$ of slices, the following limit analysis is performed on this number:a pseudo-\!\!equivalent stiffness of the lattices of the dataset is computed via Equation~\eqref{eq:spring_series_toy}, using the effective area transverse to $z$ per slice $s$, $A_{z,s}^{\rm eff}$.
 Recall that we do not state that this is the actual equivalent stiffness to predict, but serves as a global value to make comparisons for this limit analysis.
 Then, these samples are sliced using different numbers of slices $n_s$.

-The histogram of the equivalent stiffness $(EA)_{z,\rm eq}$ for the different $n_s$ used is depicted in \figurename~\ref{fig:limit_analysis}.
-Note that from $n_s=19$ on, this global magnitude per lattice is similarly distributed.
-Therefore, the number of slices used to feed the DNN model is set to $n_s=19$.
+The histogram of thepseudo-\!\!equivalent stiffness for the different $n_s$ used is depicted in \figurename~\ref{fig:limit_analysis}.
+Note that from $n_s=19$ on, this global magnitude per lattice is similarly distributed.Therefore, we train one model considering $n_s=19$ slices and another one with $n_s=49$ to show the performance balance between both.

 Lastly, the equivalent stiffness to predict, $E_{z}^{\rm eq}$ -- Equation~\eqref{eq:equivalent_stiffness} -- is divided by the volume of the lattice to facilitate the predictions of the model.
 Namely, for each sample